sigstore/cosign/doc/cosign_generate-key-pair.md

 ### Options

 ```
   -h, --help                       help for generate-key-pair
       --kms string                 create key pair in KMS service to use for signing
-      --name cosign   adds a chosen name to your .pub and .key files (defaults to cosign) (default "cosign")
+      --output-key-prefix cosign   name used for generated .pub and .key files (defaults to cosign) (default "cosign")
 ```

 ### Options inherited from parent commands